Chauvé

-Chauvé is located 33km south of Saint-Nazaire and 42km west of Nantes.
+Chauvé is located 33 km south of Saint-Nazaire and 42 km west of Nantes.

-Origin of the Name
+Origin of the name

 The main consensus is that the name originates from the Merovingian period with a coin found in the 19th century inscribed with the word Cavidius.
 A text dating from 1100 mentions Chialvahe, another from 1104 designates the presbyter of Calval or Calvac, Chauvay in 1287.
 The name is attested in the form Chauval in 1406, Chauvoie in 1409 and Chauvaye in 1410 and finally, Chauve in 1815.